sparkrew/art-in-swh/gen-art-classification.md

   - other
   - none
 - Sensory outcomes
-  - visual artifact
+  - visual_artifact
   - sonic
   - musical
   - literary
   - sculptural
-  - static or time-based
   - other
+  - static or time-based [one of these values is mandatory for this characteristic]